Code-Institute-Submissions/thrill-seekers/TESTING.md

 |                                                                                                       |                                                                                                                                                                                                                                                                                                                                                            | <details><summary>button color2   </summary><img src="./documentationfiles/testing/wave/wave12.png"></details>      |                 |
 | Contrast error, due to too little contrast between test and background was displayed on the searchbar | I have made the label invisible so that it can still be used for screanreader.
 Unfortunately, the error for the contrast still appears in the wave tool.
 But I don't want to have a visible lable for the searchbar for styling reasons.
 In my opinion, the searchbar is easily recognisable even without a lable.
 Therefore I could not remove the error. | <details><summary>search bar contrast1 </summary><img src="./documentationfiles/testing/wave/wave13.png"></details> | Pass, 1 error   |
 |                                                                                                       |                                                                                                                                                                                                                                                                                                                                                            | <details><summary>search bar contrast2 </summary><img src="./documentationfiles/testing/wave/wave14.png"></details> |                 |

+## Performance
+The performance of the Thrill Theekers website was tested using Google Lighthouse in Google Chrome Developer Tools.
+This tool provides a comprehensive assessment of performance, accessibility, best practices and SEO parameters.
+The tests were carried out for both desktop and mobile devices.
+The Parkpage and the Parkspage (homepage) were tested.
+I suspect that these have the greatest load as there are many images.